sidbala4023/Flow/README.md

 21.Create a Record-Triggered flow to create a related opportunity when an Account is created (Note: If Account Active is Yes)

 22.Create a Record-Triggered flow to create contact when an account is Inserted.
 (Condition: Active_c = ‘Yes’)

+23.Create a Record-Triggered flow when an Contact is inserted update the Number of contact field in Account.